 In SmartGit, there are several places from which you can initiate a rebase:

-- Branches view In the Branches view, you can right-click on a branch and select Rebase HEAD to to rebase your current HEAD onto the selected branch.
+- Branches view In the Branches view, you can right-click on a branch and select Rebase to rebase your current HEAD onto the selected branch.

-- Log Graph On the Log graph of the Log window, you can perform a rebase by right-clicking on a commit and selecting Rebase HEAD to or Rebase to HEAD from the context-menu.
+- Log Graph On the Log graph of the Log window, you can perform a rebase by right-clicking on a commit and selecting Rebase from the context-menu.

 - Log Graph In the Log graph of the Log window, you can drag and drop commits or refs and then select to rebase in the occurring dialog after the drop.